This is for educational purposes only; it does not guarantee future performance or serve as financial, legal, or tax advice.

 Frequently Asked Questions

-Can I do a 6plex + backyard house (7 units total)?
+Can I build a 6-plex + a backyard house (7 units total)?

-Can I build a laneway or garden suite before the main house?
+Can I build a laneway or garden suite before the multiplex?

 Should You Even Build a Sixplex in Toronto?